Covid 19 coronavirus: Media companies reveal hit from virus, make bid for Govt help

 Academic and former Herald editor Gavin Ellis said advertising revenue was estimated to drop between 50 and 75 per cent, and there was concern that it would not return even after the Covid crisis was over.

-"No medium is exempt from that," he told the Epimedic Response Committee this morning.
+"No medium is exempt from that," he told the committee this morning.

 "I'm fearful if the financial standing of the owners of MediaWorks and Stuff decline sufficiently, they may be minded to follow Bauer and simply close New Zealand operations.